VMS Student News

 August 19, 2020

 Zoom learning is new to everyone, but most of us had a bit of practice last spring.
-Taina Ferarro, who wasn’t even in this school district last year, had no zoom classes.
+Taina Ferarro, who wasn’t even in this school district last year.
+She had no Zoom classes.
 Her teachers would just give their students assignments on Google Classroom.
-Taina says that a challenge for her, and everyone, will be the Zoom classes.
 She’s thrilled that she can at least see her teachers and fellow students this year.
 “I'm most excited about meeting new people and doing new things.
 It’ll be a struggle, but everything will work out fine.”